 Every medical organization tries its best to ensure the safety and privacy of the data.
 The medical staff, without the technology, go through all the hectic undertakings of the manual work.
 It takes ten times more time with a manual process than it would take with the technology to enter the data.
 The manual security measures still have a chance of getting breached.
 With technologies like Blockchain, the manual entry process can be faster.

 5. Supports the Drug Supply Chain

 In a non-technical drug supply chain system, there are many limitations.
 The authenticity of the drug composition and contamination of drug packages stand out to be the major problems out of many.
 It is not an easy walk in the park for a non-technical drug supply chain to retain the authenticity of drugs being transported.
-A blockchain-powered drug supply chain system ensures safety, authenticity and on-time delivery of drugs, it also helps the manufacturer to ensure the correct mix of composition as per the medical standards, lacking on which can lead to a great loss.
+A blockchain-powered drug supply chain system ensures safety, authenticity, and on-time delivery of drugs.
+It also helps the manufacturer ensure the correct mix of composition as per the medical standards, which can lead to a great loss.

 6. Automates control over transaction security

 Blockchain makes the system autonomous.
 It makes it completely free from relying on third parties, even banks, by allowing a peer-to-peer transaction.
 It also reduces the transaction cost.
 It makes the system more automatic and deals with many obvious actions by itself.